caseyanderson/ghostses/README.md

 ### analyzing the corpus

-The `generator` class reads a text file (the input corpus) into memory.
-The corpus is then ready for tokenization and analysis via `nltk`.
-One byproduct of `nltk` tokenization, however, is the removal of whitespace, a critical piece of the corpus required to reassemble the text (prior to final rendering).
+The `generator` class reads a text file (the input corpus) into memory to prepare for tokenization and analysis (via `nltk`).
+One byproduct of `nltk` tokenization, however, is the removal of whitespace, a critical piece of the corpus required to reassemble the text after analysis.
 The class attribute `self.preserveSpaces` allows a programmer to indicate (`True` or `False`) whether whitespace should be preserved during execution of the `constructor method`.
-If `preserveSpaces` returns `False` `nltk` tokenization proceeds as normal and removes whitespace from the corpus.
-If `preserveSpaces` returns `True`, as in the case of *ghostses*, a separate class attribute (`self.spaces`) is created to store the location of all whitespace throughout the corpus.
+If `preserveSpaces` returns `False` `nltk` tokenization proceeds normal, removing and discarding whitespace from the corpus.
+If `preserveSpaces` returns `True`, as is required to produce a *ghostses* score, a class attribute (`self.spaces`) is created to store the location of all whitespace throughout the corpus.